Business model and strategy

 • Acting for the climate

-• Optimising resources through the circular economy
+• Optimising resources thanks to the circular economy

 • Preserving natural environments